Barbara Hodkinson, Founder and Coordinator, The Butterfly Scheme

 The scheme has rapidly spread around England, Wales, Scotland and Northern Ireland.
 It is a fully-copyrighted scheme, which can only be used when fully supported by ongoing involvement from its coordinator, ensuring high-quality delivery.

-In the National Dementia Audit report, the Butterfly Scheme is one of only six recommendations to Dementia Leads and is the only system cited in those recommendations, combining identification with care response.
+In the National Dementia Audit report, the Butterfly Scheme is one of only six recommendations to Dementia Leads and is the only system cited in those recommendations, combining identification with structured care response.

 See other examples at Dementia - best practice examples.